Symplectomorphisms of some Weinstein 4-manifolds: Introduction

 \end{theorem}

-The names will be self-explanatory from the constructions, described below.
-Both families on the $B$ side are understood: the line bundles in (1) lie in $Q = \langle D_1 \ldots, D_k \rangle^\perp \subset \Pic (Y)$, where the $D_i$ are the irreducible components of $D$.
-(This uses $(Y, D) = (Y_e, D)$.)
-We construct a symplectomorphism for each element of $\bar{Q}$, the image of $Q$ in $\Pic(U) = \Pic(Y) / \langle D \rangle$, which satisfies $\bar{Q} \simeq H_2(U) / H_2(\partial U)$.
-For (2), the Torelli theorem in \cite{GHK2} implies that the group of automorphisms fixing $D$ pointwise is identified with $\Adm / W$ in Gross--Hacking--Keel's notation, where $\Adm$ is the group so-called admissible lattice automorphisms of $\Pic (Y)$, and $W$ is the Weyl group.
-(See \cite[Definition 4.2]{GHK2}.)
+The names will be self-explanatory from the constructions.
+The conditions on $\cL$ and $\phi$ are precisely the ones needed so that $\otimes \cL$ and $\phi_\ast$ have compact support on $Y \backslash D$ in the sense introduced above.
+Both families on the $B$ side are understood: \begin{itemize} \item The line bundles in (1) form the subgroup $Q = \langle D_1 \ldots, D_k \rangle^\perp \subset \Pic (Y)$, where the $D_i$ are the irreducible components of $D$.
+We have $Q \simeq H_2(U) / \bZ \langle \gamma \rangle$, where $\gamma$ is the class of a linking torus for a node of $D$. \item For (2), the Torelli theorem in \cite{GHK2} implies that the group of automorphisms fixing $D$ pointwise is identified with $\Adm / W$ in Gross--Hacking--Keel's notation, where $\Adm$ is the group of admissible lattice automorphisms of $\Pic (Y)$, and $W$ is the Weyl group.
+(See \cite[Definition 4.2]{GHK2}.) \end{itemize}

 Geometrically, our constructions are well-behaved with respect to composition: we get a faithful group homomorphism (Theorem \ref{thm:new_symplectos} part (1)):

-Let $\langle \Phi \rangle \subset \bar{Q}$ be the sublattice generated by classes of $(-2)$ curves in $Y \backslash D$.
+Let $\langle \Phi \rangle \subset Q$ be the sublattice generated by classes of $(-2)$ curves in $Y \backslash D$.
 For any $\cL \in \Phi $, we'll see that the symplectomorphism $\sigma_\cL$ can be factorised as the product of two Dehn twists in Lagrangian spheres lifting these roots (Lemma \ref{lem:two_twists_Lag_translation}).
 All other symplectomorphisms we construct are new, in the following sense.
-Denote by $\Br \subset \pi_0 \Symp_c M$ the subgroup generated by all Dehn twists, and by $\bar{Q}_\symp$, etc, the images of our groups in $\pi_0 \Symp_c (M)$.
+Denote by $\Br \subset \pi_0 \Symp_c M$ the subgroup generated by all Dehn twists, and by $Q_\symp$, etc, the images of our groups in $\pi_0 \Symp_c (M)$.
 Theorem \ref{thm:new_symplectos} part (2) tells us that: